photoprism/photoprism-docs/docs/getting-started/updates.md

     enjoy the exact same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [requirements](raspberry-pi.md).

-!!! example ""
-    **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**
-    Your continued support helps us provide services like world maps and develop new features.
-Thank you! 💜

 ### Docker Compose ###

 Open a terminal and change to the folder where the `docker-compose.yml` file was saved.